 Cheap Prague Drinks

 In the summer, people will go to the supermarket or potraviny (small shop) to buy cheap Prague beer.
 Mainly Staropramen and Pilsner Urquell in tins and then take them to Kampa Park or Shooters Island to chill out and drink.
 A pack of four tins (0.5L each) should cost @40Kc.
 Compare that to even the cheapest of the bars and you’ll find it’s a quarter of the cost.
 Lately they’ve introduced 2L plastic bottles of beer if you are sharing.

 Look for the free guides.
 For example at TGI Fridays in Na Prikope on the bar they have a stack of “Prague Menu” guides.
 In these you’ll find that you can use adverts in this guide to get free beer and cocktails.

 Cheap Prague Culture

 Almost all of the Prague galleries allow free entry to view the exhibition.
 Even private galleries allow lunchtime entry (although evenings may be reserved).
 The National Museum has FREE entry on the first Monday of each month.
-Students (ISIC) generally get 50% discount on entry to any of the National Museum sites.
+Students (ISIC) generally get 50% discount on entry to any of the National Museum and National Gallery sites.